freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-032.md

 # --description--

-Starting below the existing coffee/price pair, add the following Coffee and prices using an `article` element with two nested `p` elements inside each.
+Starting below the existing coffee/price pair, add the following coffee and prices using `article` elements with two nested `p` elements inside each.
 As before, the first `p` element's text should contain the coffee flavor and the second `p` element's text should contain the price.

 ```bash
 Caramel Macchiato 3.75